technofocus-pte/aisoltnsazmlopsprv/Lab 3/Lab3.md

 5. Added role assignment message is obtained once the assignment is done.

 6. Repeat the same set of steps to add the roles !!**Storage Blob Data Reader**!! and !!**Storage Blob Data Contributor**!!.

 ## Exercise 2: Develop a feature set and register with managed feature store

-This tutorial is the first part of the managed feature store tutorial series.
-Here, you learn how to:
+In this exercise, you learn how to:

 - Create a new, minimal feature store resource.